vippsas/vipps-psp-api/v2-deprecation.md

 ## Soft decline

 While Vipps is doing it’s utmost to achieve delegated SCA in all scenarios we are not in full control of all  the factors.
 Therefore it is critical that you support soft decline step-ups for all payment flows.
-This is described in our documentation here: https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api.md#psd2-compliance-and-secure-customer-authentication-sca
+This is described in [PSD2 Compliance and Secure Customer Authentication (SCA)](vipps-psp-api.md#psd2-compliance-and-secure-customer-authentication-sca).

 ### Exemptions